ngendah/rapidpro-compose/README.md

 [![Build Status](https://travis-ci.com/ngendah/rapidpro-compose.svg?branch=master)](https://travis-ci.com/ngendah/rapidpro-compose)

-In order to build and run the server;

 [RapidPro](https://github.com/rapidpro/rapidpro) is an interactive SMS builder which offers an intuitive UI for working with SMS workflows involving crafting, sending, receiving and processing SMS'es.